Pear Recipe: Pear Streusal Bundt Cake with Salted Caramel and Chocolate Drizzle

 pear recipe, Pear Streusal Bundt Cake with Salted Caramel and Chocolate Drizzle

-It’s pear season and therefore it’s time to come up with a pear recipe or two or three to due justice to these delightful fruits of Fall.
-I must admit that I like pears more than apples so I really look forward to when the trees start to ripen.
+It’s pear season and therefore it’s time to come up with a pear recipe or two or three to do justice to these delightful fruits of Fall.
+I must admit that I like pears more than apples, so I really look forward to when the trees start to ripen.
 Recently I shared a recipe for Pear Pie with a Pistachio Crumb Topping that was delicious.
-If you search the blog you will also find a recipe for Ginger Spiced Pear Jam but today it’s all about cake.
+If you search the blog you will also find a recipe for Ginger Spiced Pear Jam but today, it’s all about cake.

-I didn’t want just a plain cake though, so I thought adding a layer of streusal would be just the thing.
-That certainly dressed up the cake on the inside but it still needed a little something on the outside.
+I didn’t want just a plain cake though, so I thought adding a layer of streusel would be just the thing.
+That certainly dressed up the cake on the inside, but it still needed a little something on the outside.
 I went with two flavors that pair well with pear – caramel and chocolate.
-All in all it was a delicious cake that I will surely make again.
+All in all, it was a delicious cake that I will surely make again.

 pear recipe